fbpx

 Let the Family Changes Happen

-Watching your kids grow up is an exciting time, but never did I think about how I would feel when they left the house for college.
-You’d think it would be met with excitement and pride as they enter the next chapter, and it definitely was.
-However, I should’ve planned ahead and brought tissues for the way home.
-When we dropped our oldest daughter off at college, my husband and my younger daughter had tears rolling down our faces.
+Watching your kids grow up is exciting, but I never thought about how I would feel when they left the house for college.
+You’d think it would be met with excitement and pride as they enter the next chapter, which was.
+However, I should’ve planned and brought tissues on the way home.
+When we dropped our oldest daughter off at college, my husband and younger daughter had tears rolling down their faces.
 We were about to return home as a family of three, which was definitely going to be a change.

 A New Dynamic

 This was the first of many family life shifts I experienced.
 It definitely took some time to make adjustments.
-I was now cooking for three, and only had to worry about chauffeuring one child around.
+I was cooking for three and only had to worry about chauffeuring one child.
 It was an adjustment period for us all.
 It actually became an opportunity for us to really get to know our 13-year-old daughter as her own person, outside of being a sibling.

-There is something to be said about spending one on one time with your children.
-There were new topics that would come up at the dinner table that may have otherwise been lost in a family conversation.
+There is something to be said about spending one-on-one time with your children.
+New topics would come up at the dinner table that may have otherwise been lost in a family conversation.
 Did we miss our older daughter?
 Immensely.
 However, we knew we had done our job as parents.
-We knew we had dropped off our oldest daughter as a strong and independent women, and she was going to succeed and find her way.
+We knew we had dropped off our oldest daughter as a strong and independent woman, and she was going to succeed and find her way.

 Family Visits

-Whenever our oldest would come home from school for the holidays or for the summer, we immediately reverted back to our family of four.
+Whenever our oldest came home from school for the holidays or for the summer, we immediately reverted back to our family of four.
 It would happen so easily, regardless of how much time had gone by.
-It became more time cherished, as visits home were just visits.
-Since we only had a certain amount of time, we made sure to do the things we missed the most.
-It’s kind of hard to have a competitive game night with a group of three, so the competitiveness of my family had certainly returned.
+It became more time-cherished, as visits home were just visits.
+Since we only had a certain amount of time, we did the things we missed the most.
+It’s hard to have a competitive game night with a group of three, so the competitiveness of my family has indeed returned.

 Taking Mom’s Advice

-When you’re younger and your mom is giving you advice, you tend to shrug it off.
-When you grow older, you realize “Wow, she was actually SO right.”
+When you’re younger, and your mom is giving you advice, you tend to shrug it off.
+As you grow older, you realize, “Wow, she was SO right.”
 There are a handful of quotes from my mom that stick with me to this very day.
 One of them is “children are lend-lease.
 You have 18 years to mold them into independent, kind, loving people, and then you have to let them go.”
-This one always stuck with me along with “parenting and family is forever.”
-It’s kind of the in between stage of being a parent and being their friend.
-You have until their eighteen to build them into those strong sons or daughters, and then it’s their turn to take those lessons and fly.
+This one always stuck with me, along with “parenting and family is forever.”
+It’s the in-between stage of being a parent and being their friend.
+You have until they’re eighteen to build them into those strong sons or daughters, and then it’s their turn to take those lessons and fly.

 The Biggest Change of All

-After four years at school, our oldest daughter moved home from school, and we were back to our original foursome.
-We thought it would take time to adjust, but everything just fell right into place as nothing had changed.
+After four years at school, our oldest daughter moved home, and we were back to our original foursome.
+We thought it would take time to adjust, but everything just fell right into place, as nothing had changed.
 However, we were in for the biggest change of our lives.
-Three months after our daughter moved home, my husband past away in a tragic accident.
-Overnight our family dynamic had changed – without any preparation or warning.
+Three months after our daughter moved home, my husband passed away in a tragic accident.
+Overnight, our family dynamic had changed—without any preparation or warning.

 Herculean Family Changes